How to become a solar installer in South Africa

 SAPVIA is working to formalise accreditation for solar installers in South Africa called the PV GreenCard.
 While this might be a new concept it is becoming more relevant as the industry grows and gets more mainstream interest and investment.
 To find more information about the PV GreenCard read our latest article here.

-While the PV GreenCard accreditation is currently still voluntary, what is not voluntary is having a certified electrician registered with the DOL sign off on your solar installation.
+While the PV GreenCard accreditation is currently still voluntary, what is not voluntary is having a certified electrician registered with the DoL to sign off on your solar installation.
 AC installations (everything that comes after the inverter) must be done by an electrician.
 All regulations like SANS 10142-1 (and soon -2!) must be followed and an electrician with a wireman’s license needs to sign a CoC for the whole installation.

 After going through solar training (especially the SuperSolarSchool) you will be able to confidently participate in the SAPVIA GreenCard Assessment.
-This assessment is a 2-day endeavour which will test both your theoretical and practical knowledge on solar installations.
-Once you pass the assessment you will become a SAPVIA accredited solar installer and added to their database, which can be used by the public to find qualified installers in their area.
+This assessment is a 2-day endeavour which will test both your theoretical and practical knowledge of solar installations.
+Once you pass the assessment you will become a SAPVIA-assessed solar installer.

 This is an important step to take to become a solar installer as this accreditation will identify you as a professional installer with a high quality of work.